Physiome/pmrplatform/README.md

 Otherwise systems that use batch files (i.e. Windows) will need to replicate those steps manually, or have the database file available.

-## Usage

-If `cargo build` is issued at the root of this workspace, all available CLI utilities within PMR will be built.
-Please refer to the README in the relevant packages for additional details.